PepeTapia/362group2/README.md

 - app.yaml handles static files for website.
 - index.php handles redirecting requests.

+Login system temporarily removed due to issue with App Engine (will be fixed by next iteration).

 ## **SETUP:**

 **If you downloaded my .7zip file from Discord and extracted to "C:/Users/name", you just need to do Step 1, Step 3, and Step 7.**